Vietnam.vn - Nền tảng quảng bá Việt Nam

 Việt NamViệt Nam03/12/2024

-On November 19, 2024, 13 doctors graduated from the 11-month UK Postgraduate Training Program in Neonatal Medicine at the Center for Supporting the Development of Maternal and Newborn Care in Vietnam (SSVN), sponsored by VNG.
+On November 19, 2024, 13 doctors graduated from the 11-month UK Postgraduate Training Program in Neonatal Medicine of the Center for Supporting the Development of Maternal and Newborn Care in Vietnam (SSVN), sponsored by VNG.

 Doctors receive postgraduate training in neonatology from the UK.